-The County's Office of Central Services, SDDD has an extensive annual training program designed to provide educational and industry training focusing on the overall development of MBEs.
+The County's Office of Central Services, Supplier Development & Diversity Division conducts monthly certification training as well as educational and industry seminars focusing on the overall development of County-based MBEs.
 For example, seminars and workshops included proposal writing, bonding and insurance, and financing.
 These seminars and workshops are offered free to participants and the instructors are consultants and subject-matter experts.
 The seminars and workshops are held monthly with the exception of August and December.